Păstorel Teodoreanu: Censorship and show trial

-In trying to salvage his career, Teodoreanu was forced to diversify his literary work.
+As recalled by Ornea, Teodoreanu was still struggling financially.
+He walked about town in "shabby clothes, though always with a smile and a joke blossoming on his cheek".
+As noted by researcher Florina Pîrjol: "the scion of bourgeois intellectuals, with his liberal values and his aristocratic spirit, unsuitable for political 'taming', Al. O. Teodoreanu had a rude awakening into a world where, perceived as a hostile element, he was unable to exercise his profession".
+In trying to salvage his career, he was forced to diversify his literary work.
 In 1956, his literary advice for debuting authors was hosted by the gazette Tînărul Scriitor, an imprint of the Communist Party School of Literature.
 He also completed and published translations from Jaroslav Hašek (Soldier Švejk) and Nikolai Gogol (Taras Bulba).
 In 1957, he prefaced the collected sonnets of Mihail Codreanu, and issued, with Editura Tineretului, a selection of his own prose, Berzele din Boureni ("The Storks of Boureni").
 Samples of his communist-era works were read out at the Bucharest Literary Week in December of that year.

 With Călinescu, Teodoreanu worked on La Roumanie Nouvelle, the French-language communist paper, where he had the column Goutons voir si le vin est bon ("Let's Taste the Wine and See if It's Good").

-From 1957 to 1959, Teodoreanu resumed his food chronicles in Magazin, while also contributing culinary reviews in Glasul Patriei and other such communist propaganda newspapers.
-According to researcher Florina Pîrjol: "the scion of bourgeois intellectuals, with his liberal values and his aristocratic spirit, unsuitable for political "taming", Al. O. Teodoreanu had a rude awakening into a world where, perceived as a hostile element, he was unable to exercise his profession".
+From 1957 to 1959, he resumed his food chronicles in Magazin, while also contributing culinary reviews in Glasul Patriei and other such communist propaganda newspapers.
+He was a virtual employee or "technical adviser" of Bucharest's Continental Restaurant, for which he wrote short poems that doubled as advertorials.
+Alongside Victor Tulbure and Mihai Beniuc, he gave poetry readings for the sporting staff of CS Dinamo București.
 According to literary reviewer G. Pienescu, who worked with Teodoreanu in the 1960s, the Glasul Patriei collaboration was supposed to grant Păstorel a "certificate of good citizenship".

-Under pressure from communist censorship, Teodoreanu was reconfiguring his literary profile.
+Under pressure from communist censorship, Teodoreanu was re-configuring his literary profile.
 Dropping all references to Western cuisine, his food criticism became vague, reusing agitprop slogans about "goodwill among men", before adopting in full the communists' wooden tongue.
 Although the country was still undernourished, Păstorel celebrated the public self-service chain, Alimentara, as a "structural transformation" of the Romanian psyche.
 Meanwhile, some anti-communist texts, circulated by Teodoreanu among the underground dissidents, were intercepted by the authorities.
 Those who have documented Teodoreanu's role in the development of underground humor note that he paid a dear price for his contributions.

-"Gheorghe Grigurcu în dialog cu Șerban Foarță", in România Literară, Issues 51–52/2007 On October 30, 1959, he was arrested, amidst a search for incriminating evidence.
+On October 30, 1959, Teodoreanu was arrested, amidst a search for incriminating evidence.
 The Securitate relied on reports from its other informers, one of whom was Constantin I. Botez, the psychologist and academic.
 His manuscripts, including draft translations from William Shakespeare and a novel, were confiscated.
 The writer became one of 23 intellectuals implicated in a show trial, whose main victims were writer Dinu Pillat and the philosopher Constantin Noica.
 Although grouped together, these men and women were accused of a variety of seditious deeds, from engaging in "hostile conversations" to keeping company with Western visitors.
 One thing they had in common was their relationship with Noica: they had all attended meetings in Noica's home, listening to his readings from the letters of a banished philosopher, Emil Cioran.
 In Teodoreanu's specific case, the authorities also recovered a fable of his from the 1930s, where he was ridiculing communism as the rally-call of rebellious donkeys.
 His newer poems were also recovered through the testimonies of some who had heard them.
 The presiding judge, Adrian Dumitriu, asked Teodoreanu why he ever felt the need to contribute such works.
 Păstorel noted that it was impossible for him to stop: "chickens lay eggs, and I compose epigrams"; he also added: "if there's nothing else we can do [for our country], let's at least suffer for her sake."
+Wald also attributes him another quote, from his response to the judges: "I've been joking around for fifty years, and you gentlemen, of all people, had to take me seriously?"